How to Create Certificates of Conformity in Airtable Automatically

 Option 3: Automated Generation with Airtable Automations

 Full automation removes manual steps entirely.
-Use Airtable Automations to trigger CoC generation automatically when batches are approved - no clicks required.
+Use Airtable Automations to trigger CoC generation when a batch is approved - no clicks required.

 In this example, we'll trigger the automation when a batch status changes to "Approved."